The Nice List – A Holiday Itinerary

-Arguably the most popular holiday gathering in the metro, the Holiday Promenade takes over the East Village for five Fridays in November and December.
+Santa's Village has nothing on the East Village when the Holiday Promenade takes over the East Village for five Fridays in November and December.
 Kicking off on November 19 with the tree lighting at Brenton Skating Plaza and (deep breath) Santa (!!), each week has a different theme and activities, so multiple trips may be in store.
 From horse-drawn trolleys and wreath displays to scavenger hunts and hide and seek ornaments, this is the most epic and Des Moines way to get into the holiday spirit and enjoy some retail therapy.
 It’s even got its own Spotify playlist!

 Where: Historic East Village

 This real life Polar Express in Boone was named one of the 30 Best Holiday and Christmas Trains in the U.S., and for good reason.
-Wear your best (or gaudiest) Christmas pajamas and take an hour-long round trip to the quaint but festive “North Pole,” singing Christmas Carols and enjoying hot chocolate and cookies along the way.
+Wear your most festive Christmas pajamas and take an hour-long round trip to the quaint but charming “North Pole,” singing Christmas Carols and enjoying hot chocolate and cookies along the way.

 Where: 225 10th Street, Boone

-The first of two Nutcracker options, this one at Hoyt Sherman is put on by Ballet Des Moines and introduces a new cast of characters into this annual holiday tradition.
+The Nutcracker returns to Hoyt Sherman, put on by Ballet Des Moines and introduces a new cast of characters into this annual holiday tradition.

 Where: 1501 Woodland Avenue, Des Moines